dolittle-obsolete/Python.SDK/README.md

 pip install grpcio grpcio-tools
 ```

-3. Setup the folders for generated files, this structures matches the one we use with the pipeline but it doesn't reflect the reality of installing it through `pip` or maybe it does idk this is a mess still.
+3. Setup the folders for generated files, the folder name defines the name of the imported package in python:
 ```bash
 mkdir -p Generation/Python/dolittle_timeseries_runtime_contracts
 ```